NGOs in Vietnam

 Photo : ibay.com.mv

-The committee is responsible for assisting the Government in directing the administration of, solutions to issues involved foreign NGO activities in Vietnam and the position of Executive member of the Committee is taken by the president of the Vietnam Union of Friendship Organization (VUFO).
-The People’s Aid Coordinating Committee (PACCOM), as the specialized and functional body of VUFO, states its functional activities of processing the issuance, extension and amendment of Permits of different kinds for international NGOs operating in Vietnam in accordance with the regulations.
+The committee assists the government with administrative oversight and addresses issues related to foreign NGO activities in Vietnam.
+The position of the Executive member of the Committee is held by the president of the Vietnam Union of Friendship Organizations (VUFO).
+The People's Aid Coordinating Committee (PACCOM), as a specialized body within VUFO, processes the issuance, extension, and modification of permits required for international NGOs operating in Vietnam, adhering to established regulations.